1975 Portuguese Constituent Assembly election: Background

-The previous parliamentary elections were held on October 28, 1973, still under the authoritarian rule of the Estado Novo (New State), founded by António de Oliveira Salazar, who died in 1970.
+The previous parliamentary election was held on October 28, 1973, still under the authoritarian rule of the Estado Novo (New State), founded by António de Oliveira Salazar, who died in 1970.
 The People's National Action (ANP), the single party of the then President of the Council of Ministers, Marcelo Caetano, had won the all 150 deputies of the National Assembly in the 1973 election, with a participation rate of 66.5% of registered.
 The election was boycotted by Opposition forces due to complaints about democratic legitimacy and oppression.

 1974 revolution

 Crowd celebrating the revolution in an armoured car.

-On April 25, 1974, the Carnation Revolution, initiated by the captains of the Armed Forces Movement (MFA), ended the authoritarian regime established in 1932 by António de Oliveira Salazar.
+On April 25, 1974, the Carnation Revolution, led by the captains of the Armed Forces Movement (MFA), ended the authoritarian regime established in 1932 by António de Oliveira Salazar.
 After the revolutionary forces proclaimed victory, the National Salvation Junta, presided by General António de Spínola, took over the position of Head of State and Government.

 With political parties once again legal, the Socialist Party (PS) leader, Mário Soares, and the Portuguese Communist Party (PCP) Secretary General, Álvaro Cunhal, returned to Portugal less than a week later.
 In addition, the members of the "liberal wing" of the ANP, favorable to a democratization of the "Estado Novo" before its fall, founded the Democratic People's Party (PPD) which claimed to be social democratic.

-At the end of three weeks, Spínola took the oath as President of the Republic, and nominated Adelino da Palma Carlos Prime Minister as the head of the 1st provisional government in which civil and military members plus independent, socialists, social democrats and communists also took part.
+At the end of three weeks, Spínola took the oath as President of the Republic, and nominated Adelino da Palma Carlos as Prime Minister to the head of the 1st provisional government in which civil and military members plus independent, socialists, social democrats and communists also took part.
+However, this government was severely limited by the powers of the MFA, as Palma Carlos attempted to expand his powers as prime minister, but clashed with the MFA and his government fell.

-As early as July 18, Vasco Gonçalves, a military man seen as very close to the Communist Party, replaced Palma Carlos as head of the government.
-After this, the first party that didn't claim to be from the left or the center-left appeared, the Democratic and Social Center (CDS), which claimed to be an advocate of Christian democracy and liberalism.
+On July 18, Vasco Gonçalves, a military man seen as very close to the Communist Party, replaced Palma Carlos as head of the government.
+After this, the first party that didn't claim to be from the left or the center-left appeared, the Democratic and Social Center (CDS), which claimed to be an advocate of Christian democracy.

-Barely two and a half months later, after failing to carry out a counter-revolution, Spínola resigned as President of the Republic and was replaced by General Francisco da Costa Gomes, his deputy in the National Salvation Junta.
-On March 19, 1975, President Costa Gomes officially called an election to elect members to write a new Constitution.
+Barely two and a half months later, Spínola resigned as President of the Republic, after his "silent majority" proposed protest was boycotted by the MFA, and was replaced by General Francisco da Costa Gomes, his deputy in the National Salvation Junta.
+On March 19, 1975, President Costa Gomes officially called an election to elect members to write a new Constitution, just 8 days after Spínola's failed counter-coup on 11 March.